RangerVision 2020 Overview

 One of the most transformational aspects of RangerVision 2020, the University of Wisconsin-Parkside and Parkside Athletics are excited to create the Rick Kilps Center in the Sports & Activity Center.
 The project will repurpose the pool space on the north side of the SAC, providing a first-class venue for Parkside Athletics, campus, and community use.

-The new multipurpose indoor turf center is dedicated as the Rick Kilps Center.
-The facility name honors the legendary Rick Kilps, a 1975 graduate that served the University for more than 25 years in various roles, most notably as the head men's soccer coach.
+On Sept.
+25, 2021 at 5:30 p.m., Parkside Athletics held a ceremony to officially name the new multipurpose indoor turf center as the Rick Kilps Center.
+Kilps is a 1975 Parkside graduate that served the University for more than 25 years in various roles, most notably as the head men's soccer coach.

 The creation of the Rick Kilps Center will be an immediate gamechanger for Parkside Athletics, specifically providing a state-of-the-art practice facility for baseball, softball, men’s soccer, and women’s soccer.
 These student-athletes, who regularly feel the adverse effects of the Wisconsin winters and are routinely forced off campus for practice, will have a training center just steps from their locker rooms.
 Additionally, each and every Parkside student-athlete will benefit from strength and conditioning workouts and rehabilitation space in the turf center.